dailymotion/vast-client-js/README.md

 Read the [**2.0 migration guide**](docs/api/2.0-migration.md) to update your project or follow the [**1.x API documentation**](docs/api/1.x) if you're still using the old version.

 ## Support and compatibility
-The library is 100% written in JavaScript and the source code uses modern features like `es6 modules`.
+The library is 100% written in JavaScript and the source code uses modern features like `modules`, `classes`, ecc... .
 Make sure your environment supports these features, or transpile the library when bundling your project.

+### Browser
 A pre-bundled version of VAST Client JS is available: [`vast-client.js`](vast-client.js).
 You can add the script directly to your page and access the library's components through the `VAST` object.

+### Node
+A pre-bundled version for node is available too: [`vast-client-node.js`](vast-client-node.js)

 ## Build / Contribute